-It is important to note, that students with a Section 504 plan are considered general education students.
+It is important to note that students with a Section 504 plan are considered general education students.

-In order to be eligible for services within a Section 504 plan, a student must have a mental or physical impairment that substantially limits one or more major life functions.
+To be eligible for services within a Section 504 plan, a student must have a mental or physical impairment that substantially limits one or more major life functions.